OwenDa/portfolio-1/README.md

 ### Image Optimisation
 Images were optimised with the following workflow:
-1. After initial placement to aid in the design process, images were reseized.
+1. After initial placement to aid in the design process, final images were reseized.
 2. Resized images were saved in PNG/JPG formats.
 3. PNG/JPG files were compressed (see [Tools](#tools)).
 4. These optimised images were then uploaded in place of the larger copies orginally used.
-5. The optimised images were also converted to AVIF format and copies uploaded accordingly.
+5. The optimised images were also converted to AVIF format (see [Tools](#tools)) and copies uploaded accordingly.
 6. HTML was written to ensure that browsers which support AVIF display these files while browsers that do not support AVIF will use the PNG/JPG fallback instead.

 Each of these steps was carried out with one individual image file initially and the tested.
 The steps were then carried out folder-by-folder within the project's file structure, with git commits at each stage.